Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- The Heat have hit the over in four of their past 10 contests.
+- The Heat have gone over the total in three of their last 10 games.

 Nuggets vs. Heat Betting Splits